 Good to know: If you decide to attend a performance here, make sure you have the right clothes!
 At an opera premiere and concert season, men must wear a tuxedo or a dark suit with a black tie.
 Women are required to wear an evening dress.
 For other premieres, men will need a suit and tie and women must wear a black dress.
 The rules are not as strict for afternoon performances, but shorts and T-shirts are not allowed, so think ‘smart casual’.

 Practical information: Teatro La Fenice is usually open for visits daily, between 9.30 am and 6 pm.
 You have to choose between the morning entry (9.30 am to 1 pm), or go in the afternoon (1 to 5 pm).
 Although this can change if there are performances during the day or earlier in the evening.
-Teatro La Fenice is a popular attraction, so you should always book ahead online.
-Doing that, you can also immediately see which dates/ times are available.
+Teatro La Fenice is a popular attraction, so you should always book online ahead.
+By doing that, you can also immediately see which dates/ times are available.

 You may recognize the striking dome of this basilica from the postcards on sale throughout the city.
 Known commonly as ‘Salute’ it is one of Venice’s most important religious buildings.
 It was constructed to commemorate the end of a plague outbreak in 1630 that killed a large number of the city’s population.